Parameter Estimation in DAGs from Incomplete Data via Optimal Transport: OTP-DAG as a generalization of WAE

-Relaxing the push-forward constraint into the divergence term means the backward $\phi$ is forced to mimic the prior, which may lead to a situation similar to posterior collapse notoriously occurring to VAE.
+There might also be a concern that relaxing the push-forward constraint into the divergence term means the backward $\phi$ is forced to mimic the prior, which may lead to a situation similar to \textbf{posterior collapse} notoriously occurring to VAE.
 We here detail why VAE is prone to this issue and how the OT-based objective mitigates it.